 We have a lot of nerve cells in our body, and those nerves send messages from the brain to other parts of the body.
 When your gut-brain is in balance, your entire body can function better.

-The Gut-Brain Microbiome Connection: How To Feed Your Brain to Improve Your Mental Health and Anxiety
+The Gut-Brain Microbiome Connection: How To Feed Your Brain To Improve Your Mental Health And Anxiety

 Here are some things that can help keep the gut brain microbiome connection strong.
 Eat various whole foods to feed the brain through diet, sleep well and manage stress.

-What is the Gut-Brain Connection?
+What Is The Gut-Brain Connection?

 The gut-brain connection is the “axis” of communication between the digestive system and central nervous system.

 The brain communicates with our intestines through hormones, neurotransmitters, and immune signals to regulate digestion and immunity.
+In turn, the gut communicates with the brain to regulate mood, sleep and other functions.

-Is There a Connection Between Brain and Gut?
+Is There A Connection Between Brain And Gut?

 The connection between your stomach and brain is a two-way street.
 The vagus nerve, which connects your brain to your stomach, sends messages in both directions.